Riesweiler: Eremitage Maria Reizenborn

 High up in the forest is the Räzebore – a dialectal variant of the name “Reizenborn” – a monument to a hermit.
 In an outdoor forest church above the hermitage, well attended church services are held in summer under the open sky.
 According to one theory, the original Celtic inhabitants already had a worshipping place at this spring (the —born part of the name) in pre-Christian times ringed with stone god figures.
-After Christianization in the Middle Ages, the monumental heads of the idols that remained were taken on orders from Archboshop of Mainz Willigis sometime about 1000 and incorporated into the walls of Riesweiler’s first church, and into its successor buildings as well.
+After Christianization in the Middle Ages, the monumental heads of the idols that remained were taken on orders from Archbishop of Mainz Willigis sometime about 1000 and incorporated into the walls of Riesweiler’s first church, and into its successor buildings as well.
 One of the sculptures can be seen outside in the west gable, while inside, two others bear the gallery as brackets.
 Typologically, these ancient works in stone are immediately related to the god figures from Mont Beuvray (Bibracte) and the idols from a Celtic sanctuary in the Seine’s headwaters, now kept at the Musée archéologique in Dijon.